TahaSh/todoapp-vue/README.md

 # todoapp-vue

-This template should help get you started developing with Vue 3 in Vite.
+This is the demo for ["Building Your First Single-Page Application in Vue"](https://tahazsh.com/blog/building-spa-in-vue/).

 ## Recommended IDE Setup